SiliconLabsSoftware/docs-matter/sld406-matter-light-switch-example/01-wifi-light-switch-example.md

    10. **Optional**: Label this device (eg: my_light or my_switch) to make it easier to identify later.

-2. Repeat the process with the second Dev board, but selecting the *Matter - Light Switch over Wi-Fi* example instead.
+2. Repeat the process with the second Dev board, but select the *Matter - Light Switch over Wi-Fi* example instead.

 ## Creating the Matter Network